 What Issues Can Be Corrected with Rhinoplasty?

 Rhinoplasty is designed to alter the nasal bones, cartilage, asymmetries, and soft tissue of the underlying nasal framework.
-This can balance the proportions of the nose and/or make it easier to breath by fixing the blocked airway, which is also known as nasal obstruction, depending on your motivations for nose surgery.
+This can balance the proportions of the nose and/or make it easier to breathe by fixing the blocked airway, which is also known as nasal obstruction, depending on your motivations for nose surgery.
 In general, the procedure is performed under cosmetic surgery which can also address the following concerns:

 - Dorsal hump in the nasal bridge